-We invite applications from scholars in all disciplines whose lively presences will help to focus our work and stimulate discussions.
-We anticipate that the successful applicant will have completed the terminal degree in her/his field at the time of application and will have a record of scholarly publications as well as strong evidence of publicly engaged scholarship.
-The seminar meets weekly and will allow the Visiting Fellow ample time to pursue a major research project.
-The combined interests of the visiting fellow and the Vanderbilt faculty fellows will determine the form and content of seminar discussions.
+We invite applications for the Andrew W. Mellon Visiting Postdoctoral Fellowship from young scholars in all disciplines whose lively presence will help to focus our work and stimulate discussions.
+An applicant's Ph.D. must have been awarded between December 30, 2009 and December 30, 2014.
+The seminar meets weekly and will allow the Visiting Postdoctoral Fellow ample time to pursue a major research project.
+The combined interests of the Visiting Postdoctoral Fellow and the Vanderbilt faculty fellows will determine the exact form and content of seminar discussions.

-The Visiting Fellow is provided with a spacious office within the Warren Center's own building.
-The fellowship pays a stipend of up to $50,000 and provides $2,000 in moving expenses.
-Application materials may be downloaded from our website: vanderbilt.edu/rpw_center.
-Complete applications must be submitted by January 15, 2014.
+The Visiting Postdoctoral Fellow is provided with a spacious office within the Center's own building.
+The fellowship pays a stipend of $50,000 and provides a research fund of $3,000 for the academic year in residence.
+The fellowship also provides up to $1,500 in moving expenses.
+Complete applications must be submitted by January 14, 2015.

 For more information please contact:

 Robert Penn Warren Center for the Humanities